skiselev/diy-prusa-i3-mk3-bear/README.md

 # diy-prusa-i3-mk3-bear
 My attempt to build an improved Prusa i3 MK3 3D printer clone with Full Bear frame from scratch

+## Building Instructions

+### Procuring Parts and Materials

+* Procure the parts and the materials according to the [Bill of Materials](#bill-of-materials) section below
+* Print required 3D printed tools and parts as listed below
+  * Note the print priority:
+    * Priority 1 parts are required for assembling the printer
+    * Priority 2 parts are useful for continious printer operation
+    * Priority 3 parts are not essential, mostly decorative parts
+  * It is possible to print priority 2 and priority 3 parts once the printer is assembled, using the printer itself

+### Building Steps

+1. Follow the [Prusa i3 Bear Full Upgrade MK3 Assembly Instruction](https://github.com/gregsaun/prusa_i3_bear_upgrade/blob/master/full_upgrade/for_mk3/manual/assembly_instructions.md) steps 1 - 7 to assemble the v-slot frame

 ## Bill of Materials
 Assembly/Component Type     | Description                       | Quantity | Price | Possible sources and notes
 --------------------------- | --------------------------------- | -------- | ----- | --------------------------